Mya Foxx

-Mya Foxx is the stage name of Dillon Ross, a Canadian drag performer who competed on the second season of Call Me Mother and is competing on the upcoming sixth season of Canada's Drag Race.
+Mya Foxx is the stage name of Dillon Ross, a Canadian drag performer who competed on the second season of Call Me Mother and sixth season of Canada's Drag Race.
 She is based in Halifax, Nova Scotia.

 Early life and career

-Dillon Ross was raised on Cape Breton Island until moving to Halifax to attend college.
+Dillon Ross was raised in Sydney, Nova Scotia, a coastal city on Cape Breton Island, until moving to Halifax to attend college.
 He graduated with degrees in human resource management and marketing in addition to a minor in French from the Sobey School of Business at Saint Mary's University in 2017.
 Outside of performance, he works as a human resources manager for Halifax-based non-profit organization Sport Nova Scotia.

 Ross performs in drag as Mya Foxx.
 She began performing onstage during the COVID-19 pandemic and has cited her inspirations to be Mya, The Pussycat Dolls and Ashanti.
 As Mya Foxx, Ross competed on the second season of Call Me Mother, making her the first queen of Inuk descent on any televised drag competition.